AdobeDocs/media-analytics.en/help/use-cases/track-scheduled-data.md

 ---
 # Upload scheduled data to track live content

-You can now upload scheduled data of past live Streaming Media content to more easily and accurately track viewership.
+You can now upload scheduled data of past live Streaming Media content to more easily and accurately track viewership of live content.

 The following are examples of live content that are supported with scheduled data upload: